 (6) Subsection (5) has effect whether or not an application for administrative assessment of child support for the child has in fact been made by a party to the plan.

+[Section 81 amended by No. 35 of 2006 s.
+12.]

 82. Court’s powers to set aside, discharge, vary, suspend or revive registered parenting plans — FLA s.
 63H

+(1a) This section applies to a registered parenting plan.

-(1) A court may set aside a parenting plan registered under section 79 (“the plan”), and its registration, if the court is satisfied —
+(1) A court may set aside a registered parenting plan (“the plan”), and its registration, if the court is satisfied —

 (a) that the concurrence of a party was obtained by fraud, duress or undue influence;